marygithumbi/marygithumbi.github.io/_posts/2020-11-03-Knowing-when-it-is-time-to-focus.md

 ---
 layout: post
-title: 'Knowing when it time to focus'
+title: 'Knowing when it is time to focus'
 date: 2020-11-03 06:15:00 -0400
 categories: baby-steps
 ---